Welcome to Nature Walks with Carol—a place to slow down, step outside, and see what’s been there all along.

 The countryside is waiting.

-You don’t need to be an expert to take beautiful wildlife and nature photos—I’ve got plenty of tips to help you get started with wildlife photography.
+If you’d like to take photos along the way, I’ve got plenty of tips to help you get started with wildlife photography.

 Every season brings its own treasures to photograph: